 The following steps show you how to migrate pseudo devices:

-- Create a custom device that matches those currently defined for existing pseudo devices.
+- Create a new custom device that matches those currently defined for existing pseudo devices.

-Note: When performing steps 1 and 2 above, you should consider the appliance's licensed device limitations.
-For up to 24 hours, both devices for a remote subnet (the custom device and the pseudo device) will be considered active and count against device limits.
-When appliances are operating near their maximum licensed device count, consider performing the migration in multiple stages to ensure continuous coverage.
+Note: When performing steps 1 and 2 above, you should consider the appliance's licensed capacity for the Advanced Analysis and Standard Analysis analysis levels.
+For up to 24 hours, both devices for a remote subnet (the custom device and the pseudo device) will be considered active and can take a spot in Advanced Analysis or Standard Analysis, depending on analysis priority rules for the pseudo device.

 Existing pseudo devices might have some of the associations in the following